cdlib/zephir-services/cid-minting/README.md

 # CID Minting

-CID Minting includes a set to modules and functions to retrieve Zephir clusters based on the OCNs in the incoming record and any other OCNs that are in the OCLC record clusters.
+CID Minting includes a set of modules and functions to retrieve Zephir clusters based on the OCNs in the incoming record and any other OCNs in the OCLC record clusters.

 ## Modules